skypilot-org/skypilot/docs/source/reference/kubernetes/index.rst

 ==============================

 .. note::
-    Kubernetes support for SkyPilot is a alpha preview under active development.
+    Kubernetes support for SkyPilot is an alpha preview under active development.
     There may be rough edges and features may change without notice.
     Please report any `bugs <https://github.com/skypilot-org/skypilot/issues>`_ and
     `reach out to us <http://slack.skypilot.co>`_ for feature requests.